Sue: Are we underwater this week?

 Sue: Yeah, and your voices are below the range of my hearing.
 Speak up!

 Sue: That gas will come in handy later.
-It’s just a hunch.
+It’s just a hunch I have.

 Maddox is taken to Solow’s psycho-surgery unit with a suspected nervous breakdown.

-Nilson wants to reprogram Maddox.
-He asks the Base’s commander, Vorshak, for access to the programming disc.
+Nilson wants to recondition Maddox so he asks the base’s commander, Vorshak, for the programming disc.

-Nilson is told to take care of the disc.
-If it fell into enemy hands, the consequences would be disastrous.
+Nilson is told to take care of the disc; if it falls into enemy hands, the consequences could be catastrophic.

 Sue: What would Greg do?
-Well, he wouldn’t cake his face in girly make-up, that’s for sure.
-Actually, he’d probably take the disc and then he’d make some soap out of it.
+Well, he wouldn’t cake his face in girly make-up for a start, that’s for sure.
+Actually, he’d probably take the disc and make some soap out of it.

-When Vorshak has left them to it, Solow and Nilson programme Maddox to follow their commands.
+When Vorshak leaves them to it, Solow and Nilson programme Maddox to follow their commands.

-Sue: At least they are making an effort and they aren’t just hypnotising him like every other villain does.
-This looks complicated.
+Sue: At least they’re making an effort and they aren’t just hypnotising him like every other villain does.
+This actually looks complicated.

-Turlough calls for a lift but his actions trigger the sea base’s alarms.
+Turlough calls for a lift, but his actions trigger the sea base’s alarms.
 The Doctor chides his companion for being so stupid.

 Sue: Sarcastic bastard.
-Why doesn’t he brief his companions on this kind of thing before they leave the TARDIS?
-He should put a quick PowerPoint together on the sort of things they should look out for.
+Why doesn’t he brief them on this kind of thing before they leave the TARDIS?
+He should put a quick PowerPoint together on what they should look out for.
 A little bit of risk assessment never did anybody any harm.

-The Doctor decides to create a diversion by overloading the Sea Base’s nuclear reactor.
+The Doctor creates a diversion by overloading the Sea Base’s nuclear reactor.
 After all, what possible harm could it do?

 The Doctor is attacked by a security guard (quite right, too) and he ends up tumbling into a pool of water.

-Sue: Ooh, that was good.
-I’ll give him a 8.5 for his technique, but I’ll have to knock some marks off for the splash.
+Sue: Ooh, that was good… I’ll give him an 8.5 for his technique, but I’ll have to knock some marks off for the splash.

 Sue: WHAT?
 Is Turlough still trying to kill the Doctor?
 He’s only been in the water for a few seconds, and the Doctor can hold his breath for HOURS.
-Everyone knows that!
+Everybody knows that!

 The credits roll.

 Sue: Stupid cliffhanger.
-I’m sorry, but I haven’t got a clue what anyone is up to.
-But it’s not too bad, I suppose.
-The sets are very nice.top
+I’m sorry, but I haven’t a clue what anybody is up to.
+But it’s not bad, I suppose.
+The sets are very nice.

-The Doctor falls into the pool again during the episode recap.
+The Doctor falls into the pool again during the recap.

 Sue: I still don’t buy this.
-He just fell into some water.
+He fell into some water.
 So what?
-Is it made of acid?
-Ice water?
-What?
+Is it made from acid or something?

-Of course, the Doctor is perfectly fine and he swims across to an underwater hatchway.
+The Doctor, who is perfectly fine, swims to an underwater hatchway.